opethe1st/github.io/_posts/2019-09-07-json-parser-in-go.md

 	return array
 }
 ```
-but this doesn't work.
+but this doesn't work for all cases.
 It works for loading `[]`, and `["abc"]` but once you try to load `["abc", "def"]`. it doesn't work like expected.
+Can you figure out what the problem is?

 The problem here is that there is no memory of what we have parsed in the string so far.
 So this line - `item = Load(s)` just keeps picking up the first item.

-This highlighed a fundamental flaw in the current program structure.
-To fix it, I added a current parameter to the functions whose value is the current position in the string and made the loading functions return in addition to what was loaded, the current position.
-This decision affects all the functions so I had to change them to look like this.
+This is a fundamental design flaw.
+To fix it, I had to add a current parameter to the all check and load functions.
+The value of current is the next index of the string that hasn't be parsed.
+This is a major decision and so I had to modify all the functions to look like the snippet below.
+Note that the public interface (ie. Load's [function signature](https://en.wikipedia.org/wiki/Type_signature)) didn't need to change at all.

 ```go
 func Load(s) interface{} {
     value, _ = load(s, 0)